How to use the Propagation tab

 Step 5: Use “Default for New Trips” sparingly

-This does not mean every current trip changes automatically.
+This does not change every existing trip.

 Use this when:

-Do not use it casually if:
+Do not set this yet if:

-• you are still experimenting
+• you are still testing variants

 Step 6: Treat Advanced Diagnostics as interpretation help